bibanon/bibanon/Stories/American-Dream.md

 > [Click here to return to the Bibliotheca Anonoma.](https://github.com/bibanon/bibanon/wiki)

-This is a story posted to [[Something Awful]] in 2003, about a user named "Moonshine"'s experience as an employee who once claw his way up the corporate ladder to greatness, yet ended up as a manager without a team, getting paid well doing absolutely nothing.
+This is a story posted to [[Something Awful]] in 2003, about a user named "Moonshine".
+He told an unforgettable tale about his experience climbing the corporate ladder to greatness, only to be left behind as a manager without a team.

-As he struggles to maintain his lifestyle against the forces of Human Resources and paranoid management, he finds new acquaintances to "help" him keep the party going.
+It's not long before he realizes that he's getting paid well doing absolutely nothing.
+As he struggles to maintain his lifestyle against the forces of Human Resources and paranoid management, he makes deals with acquaintances to "help" keep the party going.

-After a while, he slowly begins to realize that he alone, forgotten by the productive world, has achieved something many can only imagine:
+After a while, he begins to realize that he alone, forgotten by the productive world, has achieved an ideal many can only imagine:

 The American Dream.